triska/proloxy/README.md

 ## Configuration

-Proloxy uses rules to relay requests to different web services.
+Proloxy uses Prolog rules to relay requests to different web services.

-To make a new web service available, add a `request_prefix_uri/3` clause, relating an HTTP request to a prefix and target URI.
+To make a new web service available, add a clause to the predicate `request_prefix_target(+Request, -Prefix, -URI)`.
+This predicate is called by Proloxy.
+It is given the HTTP request, and must compute a prefix and a target URI.
+The prefix is needed to rewrite HTTP redirects that the target server emits, so that the next client request is again relayed to the intended target service.

 The first matching clause is used.
-The prefix is needed to rewrite HTTP redirects that the target server emits, so that the next client request is again relayed to the intended target service.

 For example, by adding the Prolog rule:

-    request_prefix_uri(Request, '', TargetURI) :-
+    request_prefix_target(Request, '', TargetURI) :-
             memberchk(request_uri(URI), Request),
-            atomic_list_concat(['http://localhost:4041',URI], TargetURI).
+            atomic_list_concat(['http://localhost:3031',URI], TargetURI).

-all requests are relayed to a local web server on port 4041, passing the original request path unmodified.
+all requests are relayed to a local web server on port 3031, passing the original request path unmodified.
 This different server can for example host the site's main page.